-5. Restaurants to Avoid if You Have Food Allergies at Disney World
+5. Avoid These Places if You Have Food Allergies at Disney World

-Although Disney strives to provide the best experience for all guests at its parks and resorts, not all restaurants are as reliable if you have food allergies.
+Although Disney strives to provide the best experience for all guests at its parks and resorts, not all dining locations are as reliable if you have food allergies.

 The faster the food, the harder it is to make any special requests.
-A food cart will not be able to do many modifications.
+And a food cart will not be able to do many modifications.

-Counter service restaurants can make some substitutions, but they are not as reliable as table service restaurants, which go above and beyond to give you great dining experience.
+Counter service restaurants can make some substitutions, but they’re not as reliable as table service restaurants.
+This is also true when it comes to guaranteeing that there was no cross contamination.

-For that reason, it’s worth booking reservations ahead of time or even trying to get in at the last minute on a slow day.
+For that reason, it’s worth booking reservations ahead of time at restaurants you trust.
+Or you can just try to get in at the last minute on a slow day.